TRIQS/dft_tools/doc/guide/full_tutorial.rst

   * `n_msb`: the number of Matsubara frequencies used.
 The default is `n_msb=1025`.
   * `use_spin_orbit`: if set 'True' the solver is run with spin-orbit coupling included.
 To perform actual DFT+DMFT calculations with spin-orbit one should also run   :program:`Wien2k` and :program:`dmftproj` in spin-polarized mode and with spin-orbit included.
 By default, `use_spin_orbit=False`.
-  * `Nmoments`: the number of moments used to describe high-ferquency tails of the Hubbard-I Green's function and self-energy.
+  * `Nmoments`: the number of moments used to describe high-frequency tails of the Hubbard-I Green's function and self-energy.
 By default `Nmoments = 5`

 The `Solver.solve(U_int, J_hund)` statement has two necessary parameters, the Hubbard U parameter `U_int` and Hund's rule coupling `J_hund`.
-Notice that the solver constructs the full 4-index `U`-matrix by default, and the `U_int` parameter is in fact the Slatter `F0` integral.
+Notice that the solver constructs the full 4-index `U`-matrix by default, and the `U_int` parameter is in fact the Slater `F0` integral.
 Other optional parameters are:

   * `T`: matrix that transforms the interaction matrix from complex spherical harmonics to a symmetry adapted basis.
 By default, the complex spherical harmonics basis is used and `T=None`.
   * `verbosity`: tunes output from the solver.
 If `verbosity=0` only basic information is printed, if `verbosity=1` the ground state atomic occupancy and its energy are printed, if `verbosity=2` additional information is printed for all occupancies that were diagonalized.
 By default, `verbosity=0`.